rustom/rustom/README.md

 ## Hey there!

 Hi, I'm Rustom Ichhaporia!
 I'm an internationally published Illinois James Scholar seeking opportunities in ML/AI that drive actionable discovery.
-Currently, I'm a machine learning intern at [Twitter](https://twitter.com).
+Currently, I'm a machine learning intern at [Twitter](https://twitter.com) and an incoming AI researcher at [IBM](https://www.research.ibm.com/artificial-intelligence/horizons-network/).

 I'm the creator of industry-level data-driven software that has driven multi-million dollar corporate projects and have diverse experience with Python, C++, Java, R, SQL, research (4 publications), entrepreneurship, and open source.
 In my free time, I like to play + compose music and watch comedy!